-Following the generous and positive comments from the last two years, we will ‘tinker’ with the route format using the continued approach of evolution not revolution.
-The format will not be significantly different, although it will be improved based on the competitor feedback received from last year’s event, for example there will be no complicated use of stubble fields.
+Following the generous and positive comments from the last three years we will ‘tinker’ with the route format using the continued approach of evolution not revolution.
+The format will not be significantly different although it will be improved based on the competitor feedback received from last year’s event, for example there will be no complicated use of stubble fields.

 The team have been very busy over the past few months seeking new land to use.
-We are hopeful of securing some new route in preparation for the 2014 event and should see a return of a Preston favourite, albeit one that has seen the demise of many a competitor’s car over the past few years.
+We are hopeful of securing some new route in preparation for the 2015 event which should see a return of a Preston favourite, albeit one that has seen the demise of many a competitor’s car over the past few years.

 As usual ‘The Preston’ will start from the East of England Ambulance workshops on the A11 at Barton Mills and as last year we will finish at Elveden Estate restaurant.
 The Elveden Estate is one of our main supporting landowners so it will be good to return some ‘income’ for their support for the traditional full English breakfast.